 Before providing a naloxone kit, pharmacists will conduct a brief training session.
+As of March 2018, both intranasal and intramuscular naloxone are available at participating Ontario pharmacists.
+In addition, pharmacists may: provide naloxone kits to Ontarians who do not have an Ontario health card or to those who do not wish to provide identification; and provide two naloxone kits to an eligible recipient at one time.
 They will also obtain the Ontario Health Insurance Plan (OHIP) health card of the requesting person.
 Information about the requesting person may appear in Drug Profile Viewer records.
 The Drug Profile Viewer is a tool that allows some health care providers to see what medications an individual has been provided.

 Free nasal spray naloxone is also available, without an Ontario health card, from needle exchange programs, Hep C programs or Public Health Units across the province.
-This program is currently expanding, and additional kits were distributed through community organizations such as shelters, outreach organizations, AIDS services organizations, Community Health Centres and withdrawal management services.14
+This program has expanded and both intranasal and intramuscular naloxone kits are distributed through community organizations such as shelters, outreach organizations, AIDS services organizations, Community Health Centres and withdrawal management services, and participating hospitals.
+14